-Of those accidents that occurred in 2013, most (75) occurred in bays, sounds, oceans and gulfs.
+About 150 serious PWC accidents are reported in Florida each year, with 165 reported in a recent year.
+Of those, most (75) occurred in bays, sounds, oceans and gulfs.
 Meanwhile, 17 occurred in inlets and passes, 15 in canals, 14 in lakes and ponds, 9 in rivers and creeks and 7 in ports and harbors.
 A total of 31 accidents happened in restricted areas.

 At the time of accident, 52 percent of riders were cruising while 27 percent were changing direction and 9 percent were altering speed.
 Five percent were wake/wave jumping.